Improve Obsessive-Compulsive Disorder With Mindfulness

 Obsessive-Compulsive Disorder (OCD) sufferer have repetitive anxiety producing intrusive thoughts (obsessions) that result in repetitive behaviors to reduce the anxiety (compulsions).
 In a typical example of OCD, the individual is concerned about germs and is unable to control the anxiety that these thoughts produce.
 Their solution is to engage in ritualized behaviors, such as repetitive cleaning or hand washing that for a short time relieves the anxiety.
 The obsessions and compulsions can become so frequent that they become a dominant theme in their lives.
 Hence OCD drastically reduces the quality of life and happiness of the sufferer and those around them.
-About 2% of the population, 3.3 million people, are affected at some time in their life.
+About 2% of the population, 3.3 million people in the U.S., are affected at some time in their life.

 CMCS – Center for Mindfulness and Contemplative Studies